kshtzsharma48/examples/mule-payment-example/README.txt

 First, make sure you have set the MULE_HOME environment variable as recommended in Mule's README.txt

-You can build the demo by simply running "mvn".
+You can build the demo by simply running "mvn install".
 This will compile the demo classes and produce a zip file that will be copied into the application folder ($MULE_HOME/apps).